MicrosoftDocs/learn/learn-pr/wwl-azure/implement-manage-networking-azure-virtual-desktop/includes/4-understand-azure-virtual-desktop-network-connectivity.md

 7. When a user selects the resource to connect, the client uses the associated rdp file and establishes the secure TLS 1.2 connection to the closest Azure Virtual Desktop gateway instance.
 8. Azure Virtual Desktop gateway validates the request and asks the Azure Virtual Desktop broker to orchestrate the connection.
 9. Azure Virtual Desktop broker identifies the session host and uses the previously established persistent communication channel to initialize the connection.
-10. Remote Desktop stack initiates the TLS 1.2 connection to the same Azure Virtual Desktop gateway instance as used by the client..
+10. Remote Desktop stack initiates the TLS 1.2 connection to the same Azure Virtual Desktop gateway instance as used by the client.
 11. After both client and session host connected to the gateway, the gateway starts relaying the raw data between both endpoints.
 Establishing the base reverse connect transport for the RDP.
 12. After the base transport is set, the client starts the RDP handshake.